circuitsable/SCARTAudioExtractor/README.md

 ![Board in use](images/usage.jpg)

-Note: Video output has not been tested yet, waiting on a SCART to SCART cable.
-Audio works fine however.

 # Why/About

 I have several older game consoles that output their video and audio over SCART, and I often want to listen to the game audio with headphones.